-- 49. Plaintiff L.B. entered the foster care system when she was fourteen years old, because her family decided that they no longer wanted to take care of her. - 50.
+- 54. Plaintiff L.B. entered the foster care system when she was fourteen years old, because her family decided that they no longer wanted to take care of her. - 55.
 L.B. was placed in the Promesa Millbrook group home in February 2015, when she was seven months pregnant.
 She lived there with her son until November 23, 2015.
-While she lived at Promesa Millbrook, L.B. attended the Teen Success group run by Planned Parenthood. - 51.
-When L.B. was first placed at Promesa, the group home staff gave her a large stack of papers and told her that she had to sign them.
+While she lived at Promesa Millbrook, L.B. attended the Teen Success group run by PPMM. - 56.
+When L.B. was first placed at Promesa, Promesa staff gave her a large stack of papers and told her that she had to sign them.
 One of the papers that she was told to sign was an agreement that she would not engage in sexual activity.
-The group home staff told her that if the group home caught her having sex or had proof that she had sex while living there, she would get in trouble.
-Plaintiffs are informed and believe, and on such information and belief, allege that Promesa group home staff interpreted Promesa's written policies as prohibiting any sexual activity while living at Promesa. - 52.
-When L.B. later asked to see the papers that Promesa had made her sign, Promesa staff members told her that she was not allowed to look at her file and refused to allow her to see the papers. - 53.
-During the time that L.B. was living at Promesa, Promesa staff members confiscated condoms from her on at least five occasions.
-Promesa staff members told her that she was not allowed to have them, and asked why she had them, because she would get in trouble if she were having sex.
+Promesa staff told L.B. that if the group home caught her having sex or had proof that she had sex while living there, she would get in trouble.
+Plaintiffs are informed and believe, and on such information and belief, allege that Promesa group home staff interpreted Promesa's written policies as prohibiting any sexual activity while living at Promesa. - 57.
+When L.B. later asked to see the papers that Promesa had made her sign, Promesa staff members told her that she was not allowed to look at her file and refused to allow her to see the papers. - 58.
+During the time that L.B. was living at Promesa, Promesa staff confiscated condoms from her on at least five occasions.
+Promesa staff told her that she was not allowed to have them, and asked why she had them, because she would get in trouble if she were having sex.

-- 54. On at least three different occasions, Promesa staff members took away condoms that L.B.'s medical provider gave her during medical appointments.
-Promesa staff told L.B. that she would get in trouble if she had them or had any reason to use them. - 55.
-Another time, while L.B. was at school, Promesa staff members searched her room and took condoms that she had stored in a drawer.
-When L.B. asked them about the condoms, they said that she did not need the condoms, because she was not allowed to have sex. - 56.
-When L.B. went to gynecological appointments, Promesa group home staff insisted on staying in the exam room with her, and listening to her entire conversation with the medical provider.
-On one occasion, when a doctor asked L.B. if she had had any sexual contact, and she told her doctor that she had had sex during a home pass, the Promesa staff member that was present gave her an R because she had sex in violation of Promesa's rules. - 57.
-When L.B. asked the Promesa staff for the number for California Community Care Licensing's statewide complaint hotline, the staff refused to give her the number.
-She also found grievance forms, which she had completed and given to Promesa staff, discarded in the garbage can. - 58.
+- 59. On at least three different occasions, Promesa staff took away condoms that L.B.'s medical provider gave her during medical appointments.
+Promesa staff told L.B. that she would get in trouble if she had them or had any reason to use them. - 60.
+Another time, while L.B. was at school, Promesa staff searched her room and took condoms that she had stored in a drawer.
+Promesa staff punished her for having those condoms by taking away a privilege. - 61.
+When L.B. went to gynecological appointments, Promesa staff insisted on staying in the exam room with her, and listening to her conversation with the medical provider.
+On one occasion, when a doctor asked L.B. if she had had any sexual contact, and she told her doctor that she had had sex during a home pass, the Promesa staff member that was present gave her an R because she had sex in violation of Promesa's rules. - 62.
+When L.B. asked the Promesa staff for the number for California Community Care Licensing's statewide complaint hotline, Promesa staff refused to give her the number.
+L.B. also found grievance forms, which she had completed and given to Promesa staff, discarded in the garbage can. - 63.
 Promesa staff threatened and punished L.B. for learning about and asserting her rights as a foster youth.
-They told her that they were tired of hearing her talk about her rights and threatened to report that she was irresponsible, so her son would be taken away.
-They gave her a seven-day notice requiring her to move out of the group home.
+Promesa staff told her that they were tired of hearing her talk about her rights and threatened to report that she was irresponsible, so her son would be taken away.
+Promesa staff gave L.B. a seven-day notice requiring her to move out of the group home.